 Sometimes people don’t like sharing their goals with others, because they are scared if they fail, that the other people might laugh at them or ridicule them for wanting to achieve more.
 “Why do you want to rise above your station?” may be their response.
 It is better to have tried and not succeeded then never to have tried at all.

 Imagine if Thomas Edison gave up after his first failed attempt to create the light bulb.
 Instead he went on to fail almost 10,000 times before finally succeeding.
-(Depending on which book you read it was between 1,000- 10,000 times) The point is he carried on regardless.
+(Depending on which book you read it was between 1,000- 10,000 times) He carried on regardless.
 There are many cases of such achievements throughout history.

 The point is, do your goal setting, take action and go for them.

 A interesting fact about goal setting.
 Many people want to earn more money as their goal, yet they don’t improve their knowledge.
 They want to achieve their goal, but don’t want to do anything differently.
-If money is your goal, then the question you should ask yourself is, “Is what I am doing now, going to help me to reach my goal?”
+The question you should ask yourself is, “Is what I am doing now, going to help me to reach my goal?”
 If not, then change what you are doing.
 If your goal is to become a teacher and you are a plumber, then you need to start studying to become a teacher.
 It is important to invest in your personal development.
 Just having a goal is not going to magically make it happen for you.
 Goal setting is the first step.
 The next is to take consistent action.

 You need to have an action plan.
 Take massive action to achieve your goals.
 Is your goal a real goal or is it just a dream?
 Do you really want to achieve it, or would it be nice to have?
 Are you committed to doing what it takes or are you just drifting along, hoping the current will drift you to the land of milk and honey?

 We help our coaching clients with goal setting and show them how to achieve their goals.